pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 Value         :  "ezEiD0Lkvvzlgfaqdohe3ZcX7s4vVF6hHlBBKI3sL38"
 ```

-With the hostname associated with the verification value, wait several minutes to ensure the configuration is established.
+With the host name associated with the verification value, wait several minutes to ensure the configuration is established.

 6. Click the link for name/host record.